xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 ### Impact of the active / inactive timers

 This fifth test is now stressing a different aspect of the netflow protocol: the record generation.
 When we manipulate the active and inactive timers, we are influencing the amount of records generated.
-Keep in mind it's also directly limited by the timeout rate-limiter (in this test, it's 10,000 records per second).

 Test parameters:
 - each port is generating 512B packets